Find A Clinic

 How much do hearing aids cost?

 The cost of your hearing aids will depend on the features and level of technology you choose.
 However, hearing aids are available across a range of prices to suit individual budgets and listening needs.
-Our devices start from $495 or $1 a day including the Government subsidy.
+For a pair of devices, our prices start from $495 or $1.66 a day using our EasyHear monthly payment option, including the Government subsidy.

 The information contained in this article is for educational and informational purposes only.
 You should not use the information as a substitute for, nor should it replace, professional medical advice.
 If you have any questions about your health, you should always consult with a physician or other health-care professional.